Ji'an

-Ji'an (吉安 (Jí'ān)) is a prefecture-level city situated in the central region of Jiangxi province of the People's Republic of China while bordering Hunan province to the west.
+Ji'an (吉安 (Jí'ān)) is a prefecture-level city situated in the central region of Jiangxi province of the People's Republic of China and bordering Hunan province to the west.
 It has an area of 25,219 km² and as of the 2020 census, had a population of 4,469,176, of whom 643,399 live in the built-up (or metro) area made of 2 urban districts.
 Ji'an lies next to the Luoxiao Mountains (罗霄山脉) with the Gan River running through the middle of the city.
 Local dialects include a form of Gan Chinese (Jicha subgroup, 吉茶片) as well as Hakka Chinese.